amethix/amethix-web-v3/about/index.md

 		<p>
 		Amethix comes from "amethyst", the violet variety of quartz.
 		While in the modern age it is a stone used as a mere decorative emblem, ancient civilizations like the Greeks and the Romans used amethyst to make jewelry and amulets, placing a high value in this stone.
 		The name amethyst translates in Greek to, “not drunken.”
-An ancient Greek myth explains this seemingly odd name.
-According to the myth, the god Bacchus was angry, and had vowed to descend a hoard of tigers upon the first person who crossed his path.
+According to an ancient Greek myth, when the god Bacchus was angry he had vowed to descend a hoard of tigers upon the first person who crossed his path.
-		Amethyst was on her way to give thanks at the shine of the god Diana, when she happened upon Bacchus.
 		</p>
 		</div>

 		<div class="content">
 		<p>
+		Amethyst was on her way to give thanks at the shine of the god Diana, when she happened upon Bacchus.
-		 Before the tigers could eat Amethyst, she was saved by Diana, who turned her into a clear crystal.
+		 Before the tigers could attack Amethyst, she was saved by Diana, who turned her into a clear crystal.
 Bacchus, remorseful for the fate he had so recklessly caused the girl, poured the juice of grapes over the stone as an offering, and thus bestowed the crystal with its unique purple coloring.
 The greeks gave amethyst crystal meaning, perpetuating a belief that it could inhibit the intoxication of all who wore it.
-In the Chinese philosophy of Feng Shui, amethyst meaning is quite different.
-Amethyst properties are not of sobriety, but of wealth in this ancient harmonizing technique.
-If placed in the wealth corner, amethyst can amplify the flow of prosperity into the home.
 		</p>
 		</div>
 	</section>